dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-5 Memory Profiling.md

 Now, let's take a look at how to profile the memory usage of a real-world application.
 We will use [heaptrack](https://github.com/KDE/heaptrack)[^2], an open-sourced heap memory profiler for Linux developed by KDE.
 Ubuntu users can install it very easily with `apt install heaptrack heaptrack-gui`.
 Heaptrack can find places in the code where the largest and most frequent allocations happen among many other things.
 On Windows, you can use [Mtuner](https://github.com/milostosic/MTuner)[^3] which has similar capabilities as Heaptrack.

-As an example, we took Stockfish's built-in benchmark, which we have already analyzed in Chapter 4.
+As an example, we took [Stockfish](https://github.com/official-stockfish/Stockfish)'s[^4] chess engine built-in benchmark, which we have already analyzed in [@sec:PerfMetricsCaseStudy].
 As before, we compiled it using the Clang 15 compiler with `-O3 -mavx2` options.
 We collected the Heaptrack memory profile of a single-threaded Stockfish built-in benchmark on an Intel Alderlake i7-1260P processor using the following command:

 ```bash
 $ heaptrack ./stockfish bench 128 1 24 default depth